Baseline-JS/core/README.md

 ## Local Requirements

 These must be installed before following the setup instructions.
+These can be installed manually or by using the requirements installation script.

 - Macos/Linux OS/Windows Subsystem for Linux
   - Node.js v20 (v20 or higher) & npm@10.5.0 or higher [(we suggest installing and using nvm)](https://github.com/nvm-sh/nvm#install--update-script) follow instructions in the link to install, you will generally need to create a new terminal session after installing.
 If you already have nvm update it before proceeding.